Chris Finch

 Chris Finch (born November 6, 1969) is an American professional basketball coach and former player who is the head coach of the Minnesota Timberwolves of the National Basketball Association (NBA).
 He was previously an assistant coach for the Houston Rockets, Denver Nuggets, New Orleans Pelicans, and Toronto Raptors.
-Finch also worked as a coach overseas, where he won a championship in the Belgian League and the League Cup in the British Basketball League.
+Finch also worked as a coach overseas, winning a championship in the Belgian League and the League Cup in the British Basketball League.

 Playing career

 College

 Finch is a 1992 graduate of Franklin & Marshall College, where he was an NCAA Division III All-American in 1991 and 1992.
 In 1991, as one of the best defenders in the nation's third division, he helped lead F&M to the NCAA Division III championship game, which it lost to Wisconsin–Platteville.
 Finch ranks among the school's all-time leaders in points, rebounds, assists, blocks and steals.

 Professional

 Finch began his playing career in England with the Sheffield Forgers of the then-second tier of British basketball, the National Basketball League.
-Before the 1994–95 season, Finch and Sheffield moved into the first tier of British basketball, the British Basketball League, as the renamed Sheffield Sharks.
+Before the 1994–95 season, Finch and Sheffield moved into the first tier of British basketball, the British Basketball League, as the Sheffield Sharks.